Change of Status F1 Visa Applicants

 Please note the following important information regarding changing visa status:

-- Applicants with F2 status can begin classes before F1 status is approved, but are authorized only for part-time enrollment (11 credits or less per semester).
-Applicants with J or H status can begin classes before F1 status is approved with no restrictions.
+- Applicants with F2 status can enroll in classes before F1 status is approved, but are authorized only for part-time enrollment (11 credits or less per semester).
+Applicants with J, H, or R visa status can enroll in classes before F1 status is approved with no restrictions.

 - Students who are approved for F1 status do not receive an F1 visa.
 The F1 status will be terminated the next time the student departs the U.S., and the student will not have an F1 visa to re-enter the U.S.